≡ Menu

 How to Write a Book - The 10 Phases post image

 You have finally decided that you want to write a book.
 You have determination, grit, and a laptop, but where do you start?
-If you plan carefully and then work through all of the steps that it takes to go from a blank page to thousands of written word, then you will be able to… Read more
+If you plan carefully and then work through all the steps it takes to go from a blank page to thousands of written words, you will be able to accomplish your goal… Read more

 Ten Important Triggers for Persuasive Writing